the-sz/BluetoothLedStrip/README.md

 #### device.setBrightness()
 	device.setBrightness(brightness);
-Set the overall brightness between 0 and 255.
+Set the overall brightness between 0 and 255 for MagicStrip or 0 and 100 for LEDnetWF.

 #### device.setSwitch()
 	device.setSwitch(value);
 Toggle on/off.
-The parameter `value` seems to be ignroed by the device.
+The parameter `value` seems to be ignored by the 'MagicStrip' device.

 #### device.setMode()
 	device.setMode(mode);
-Show a specifc animation. `mode` can be between 0 and 40.
+Show a specifc animation. `mode` can be between 0 and 40 (MagicStrip) or 1 and 113 (LEDnetWF).

 #### device.setSpeed()
 	device.setSpeed(speed);
-Set the animation speed between 0 (fastest) and 255 (slowest).
+Set the animation speed between 0 (fastest) and 255 (slowest) for MagicStrip or 0 (slowest) and 100 (fastest) for LEDnetWF.

 ## License
 [GNU General Public License v3.0](LICENSE.md)